Skip to Content

 Wrapping Banana Bread

-After baking your banana bread, it is important to wrap it well in order to help keep it fresh.
-Always let your banana bread cool completely before wrapping it.
+After baking your banana bread, it’s important to wrap it well to help keep it fresh and tasty.
+However, always let your banana bread cool completely before wrapping it!

-You do not want to wrap a warm bread as the heat will be trapped, creating moisture on the outside of the bread which can lead to a soggy loaf.
+You don’t want to wrap the bread warm as the heat will get trapped, creating moisture on the outside of the bread and leading to a soggy loaf.

-Cool the bread well and then wrap in accordance with your storage method (read on to see how to wrap banana bread depending on where it will be stored).
+Cool the bread well, then wrap and follow your favorite storage method (read on to see how to wrap banana bread depending on where it will be stored).

 How to Store Banana Bread

-The ideal place to store most quick breads is right on your counter at room temperature.
-When kept on the counter, the bread will stay soft and moist, tasting as it did when it was first pulled out of the oven.
+The ideal place to store most quick bread is right on your counter at room temperature.
+When kept on the counter, the bread will stay soft and moist, tasting as it did when first pulled out of the oven!

-However, bread that is stored on the counter will only last for about 4 days.
-Since the bread is full of ripe bananas, it will be very moist.
+However, when you store your bread on the counter, it’ll last for about four days.
+Since the bread is full of ripe bananas, it’ll be very moist.
 Moisture and the right (or wrong) air temperature around food can quickly lead to mold.

-Keep an eye on your bread and be sure to check it or move it into the fridge after a few days.
-The best plan is probably just to eat it before this can happen- that shouldn’t be hard to do!
+Keep an eye on your banana bread, and check it or move it into the fridge after a few days.
+The best plan is probably just to eat it before this can happen—that shouldn’t be hard to do!

-It is also a good idea to place a piece of paper towel or a napkin in the container with the bread.
-The napkin will absorb any excess moisture in the container and keep the bread fresh and mold free for longer!
+It’s also a good idea to place a piece of paper towel or a napkin in the container with the bread.
+The napkin will absorb any excess moisture in the container and keep the bread fresh and mold-free for longer!

-If you want to extend the shelf life of your banana bread, try storing it in the fridge.
-When you choose to store a banana bread in the fridge, wrap it tightly in plastic wrap to keep the moisture of the bread inside the loaf.
+If you want to extend the shelf life of your banana bread even longer, try storing it in the fridge.
+When you choose to store banana bread in the fridge, wrap it tightly in plastic wrap to keep the bread’s moisture inside the loaf.

-Refrigerators tend to be very drying environments and you don’t want the bread to dry out quickly.
-When wrapped correctly, the banana bread will last over a week.
+Refrigerators tend to be very drying environments, and you don’t want the bread to dry quickly.
+Nonetheless, when wrapped correctly, the banana bread will last over a week.

 When you take the banana bread out of the fridge to eat, you may want to microwave it for about 10 seconds or place it quickly in the toaster.

-Warming the bread up will restore it to the consistency that it had when it first came out of the oven- warm and soft.
-It will be simply irresistible!
+Warming the bread up will restore it to the consistency that it had when it first came out of the oven—warm and soft.
+It’ll be simply irresistible!

-Banana bread freezes extremely well.
-In fact, anytime you make banana bread, you should always make more than one loaf with the intention of freezing the extra.
+Banana bread freezes extremely well!
+Anytime you make banana bread, you should always make more than one loaf to freeze the extra.

 If you want to eat your banana bread right away, take it out of the freezer and place it in the oven.
-Thaw for about 15 minutes at 350 degrees.
-You can speed up the process by slicing the frozen bread and then heating the individual pieces.
+Thaw for about 15 minutes at 350° F. You can speed up the process by slicing the frozen bread and then heating the individual pieces.

 Best Uses For Banana Bread

 After spending so much time making a perfect loaf of banana bread, you want to be sure you store it correctly.
-Use these tips to help keep your banana bread fresh as long as possible.
+Use the previous tips to help keep your banana bread fresh as long as possible.

-Be sure to double or triple your banana bread recipe as it is always good to have on hand!
+Be sure to double or triple your banana bread recipe as it is always good to have more on hand!
 You can’t go wrong with extra banana bread.
+Happy baking (and storing)!

 Sherry